DevOpsHiveHQ/dynamic-devops-roadmap/docs/content/introduction/README.md

 ---
 title: "Introduction"
-description: "Intro to the Dynamic DevOps Roadmap"
+description: "An overview of our Dynamic DevOps Roadmap and how this MVP-style roadmap differs from other linear roadmaps"
 ---

 [🗂 Back to the Roadmap Index](../../getting-started#roadmap-index)